ibdknox/chris-granger.com/_posts/2021-12-09-is-web3-anything.md

 Most of the descriptions I’ve seen focus on _mechanisms_ - block chains, smart contracts, tokens, etc - but I would argue those are implementation details and some are much more likely to succeed than others.
 (E.g. I think using private keys for authentication/authorization is obviously better if you can get over the UX hump - SSH has shown us that for decades.)
 The real question is what fundamental capability are people pointing to when they talk about web3?

-The best explanation I've heard so far is that it’s a protocol/architecture for near-trustless commitments[^1], which honestly doesn’t sound like much.
+The [best explanation][dixon] I've heard so far is that it’s a protocol/architecture for near-trustless commitments[^1], which honestly doesn’t sound like much.
 But if you think about it, commitments underlie virtually all of modern society, which I think is a big part of why even the well-intentioned rhetoric around the space gets so crazy.

 Some examples: